2020-2021 – CANCELLED: We are hopeful for 2022…

-If you are interested in participating in “Spain Today: Madrid-Pamplona” next summer, 2002, contact Dr. Bender (rmbender).
+If you are interested in participating in “Spain Today: Madrid-Pamplona” this summer — tentatively, May 29 – June 29, 2022 — contact Dr. Bender (rmbender).
 In the meantime, you can check out 2019’s successful program on social media (#KSUSummerSpain2019) and follow #KStateSpanish on Instagram, Facebook, and Twitter, so you never miss an update!
 You can read about Emory’s experience in 2019 and view her 1-second-everyday video diary here: Emory Mathes’s Summer in Spain… in 60 seconds!

 Dr. Bender‘s faculty-led study abroad program in Spain, “Spain Today: Madrid-Pamplona-Barcelona”, allows students to spend nearly 5 weeks in Spain earning 6 total Spanish credits at the 500-level and above: 3 for Span 569, and 3 for either a 500- or 700-level elective.
 All courses count towards the Spanish major or minor.
 The prerequisite is Spanish 550 by the Spring semester prior to departure (or permission from Dr. Bender).
 Space is limited, and preference will be given to Spanish majors and juniors or seniors.
 This annual May-June program provides an opportunity for double-majors and dual-degree students to study abroad and complete their degrees on time; it can also help minors convert to a Spanish major, without extending their time to graduation.
 The 700-level course contains a unique “field”-research experience abroad and frees up busy senior year schedules — read about the research projects completed by Spanish majors enrolled in Spanish 772 during the 2019 program here, or view one student’s video diary project here.